 In many ways, managing a virtual team is similar to managing a local one.
 Below is a short list of some highly effective management techniques, some of which are specific to managing remote teams.
 You are welcome to steal these techniques as is, or adapt them for your own use.

 - Work like hell to provide opportunities for your team.
 Nobody is motivated by a lazy manager, and this is especially true of folks with great work ethic.
 Inspire people to do their best work by doing yours.
 Roll up your sleeves, believe in a DIY mindset, and make results happen that give your team growth opportunities.
+You may benefit from reading teamwork books.

 - Give direct feedback.
 If you ask someone for a number out of 10 on how direct they believe direct reports want communication to be, they will often say seven or eight.
 If you ask that same person the level of directness they personally want, it is often a 9 or 10.
 Direct feedback is necessary for personal and career development, and this reality is even more true in remote management.
 You can give this feedback in 1 on 1 meetings.

 - Manage in four week cycles.
 If you are a small or medium sized company then your priorities likely shift regularly.
 As a manager, you likely know what your highest priorities are, even if they constantly shift.
 For direct reports, these shifts can create a gap between what you said is a priority, what they believe you want to prioritize, and what you actually want to prioritize.
 To overcome this challenge, manage in four week cycles.
 To start, you do 1 on 1 meeting with each of your team members.
 The goal of the meeting is to create a list of projects for the following month.
 These projects are “must do” and will take priority over anything else that comes up that month.
 At the end of the cycle, you do the next meeting and the expectation is that your team will have completed all projects and be ready for more.
 This system creates very clear priorities, especially for remote teams, and will help skyrocket productivity.
+If you prefer to micromanage, here is a list of time tracking software and employee monitoring software.

 With effective management of your team, you can inspire very high levels of productivity and commitment.
 You should also invest in remote team culture, and one way you can do this is with virtual retreats.